steveworld/search/search-mr/README.md

 # Cloudera Search - MapReduce

-Flexible, scalable, fault tolerant, batch oriented system for processing large numbers of records contained in files that are stored on HDFS into search indexes stored on HDFS; Uses a morphline.
+Flexible, scalable, fault tolerant, batch oriented system for processing large numbers of records contained in files that are stored on HDFS into search indexes stored on HDFS.

 ## Getting Started